mark-watson/haskell_book/manuscript/tutorial-pure.md

 *Main>
 ~~~~~~~~

-What if you want to build a standalone executable program from the example in **Smple.hs**?
+What if you want to build a standalone executable program from the example in **Simple.hs**?
 Here is an example:

 {linenos=on}
 ~~~~~~~~